Training in Statistical Genetics with Dr. Wijsman

 Prospective Postdoctoral Fellows

-Prospective Postdoctoral Fellows should contact Dr. Wijsman directly by email.
-Applicants will only be considered if they have a source of funding that meets requirements of the University of Washington.
-As for graduate student applications, it is unlikely that Dr. Wijsman will take new postdoctoral fellows, except under a joint mentorship program.
+Prospective Postdoctoral Fellows should contact Dr. Wijsman directly by email, although it is unlikely, at this point, that Dr. Wijsman would be willing to accept an application, except under a joint mentorship program.
+Under any circumstances, applicants will only be considered if they have a source of funding that meets requirements of the University of Washington.

 Postdoctoral applicants should have graduate training in one of the following areas: population genetics, quantitative genetics, plant or animal breeding, statistical genetics, theoretical evolutionary biology, biometrics, statistics, biostatistics, mathematics, or computer science.
 Alternative previous training paths will be considered, but an applicant with a background that does not include substantial training in quantitative methods will not ordinarily be considered.
 Applicants should also be prepared to commit to an initial appointment of two years, with possible extension based on performance if funding allows.
 Any exception to this agreement should be requested in initial discussions about a position, and will be spelled out in detail as part of a firm offer of support.